-"Defeasance Obligations" means (a) cash; or (b) Eligible Investments that are United States Treasury Obligations State and Local Government Series; United States Treasury bills, notes, bonds, or zero coupon treasury bonds all as traded on the open market; Direct obligations of the U.S. Treasury which have been stripped by the Treasury itself, CATS, TIGRS and similar securities; pre-refunded municipal obligations; obligations of the following agencies which are backed by the full faith and credit of the United States: (i) U.S. Export-Import Bank-direct obligations or fully guaranteed certificates of beneficial ownership, (ii) Farmers Home Administration: Certificates of beneficial ownership; (iii) Federal Financing Bank; (iv) General Services Administration: Participation certificates; (v) U.S. Maritime Administration: Guaranteed Title XI financing; (vi) U.S. Department of Housing and Urban Development: Project Notes; Local Authority Bonds; New Communities Debenture-U.S. government guaranteed debentures; (vii) U.S. Public Housing notes and Bonds-U.S. government guaranteed public housing bonds; or any legally permissible combination of any of the foregoing.
+"Defeasance Obligations" means (a) cash; or (b) Eligible Investments that are United States Treasury Obligations State and Local Government Series: United States Treasury bills, notes, bonds, or zero coupon treasury bonds all as traded on the open market; Direct obligations of the U.S. Treasury which have been stripped by the Treasury itself, CATS, TIGRS and similar securities; pre-refunded municipal obligations; obligations of obligations; obligations of the following agencies which are backed by the full faith and credit of United States: (i) U.S. Export-Import Bank-direct obligations or fully guaranteed certificates of beneficial ownership, (iii) Fedres Home Administration: Certificates of beneficial ownership, (iii) Fedres Home Administration: Certificates of beneficial ownership; (iii) Fedres Administration: Guaranteed Title XI financing; (vi) U.S. Department of Housing and Unban Development: Project Notes; Local Authority Bonds; New Communities Debenture-U.S. government guaranteed debentures; (vii) U.S. Pathlic Housing notes and bonds-U.S. government guaranteed public housing bonds; or any legally permissible combination of any of the foregoing.
 Defeasance Obligations may be redeemable, but only if solely at the option of the holder thereof.

-"Eligible Investments" means, to the extent permitted by applicable law
+"Eligible Investments" means, to the extent permitted by applicable law:

-(i) Certificates or interest-bearing notes or obligations of the United States, or those for which the full faith and credit of the United States are pledged for the payment of principal and interest.

-(ii) Investments in any of the following obligations provided such obligations are backed by the full faith and credit of the United States (a) direct obligations or fully guaranteed certificates of beneficial interest of the Export-Import Bank of the United States, (b) debentures of the Federal Housing Administration, (c) guaranteed mortgage backed bonds of the Government National Mortgage Association, (d) certificates of beneficial interest of the Farmers Home Administration, (e)
+- (i) Certificates or interest-bearing notes or obligations of the United States, or those for which the full faith and credit of the United States are pledged for the payment of principal and interest. - (ii) Investments in any of the following obligations provided such obligations are backed by the full faith and credit of the United States (a) direct obligations or fully guaranteed certificates of beneficial interest of the Export-Import Bank of the United States, (b) debentures of the Federal Housing Administration, (c) guaranteed mortgage backed bonds of the Government National Mortgage Association, (d) certificates of beneficial interest of the Farmers Home Administration, (e)